Silla: Emergence of a centralized monarchy

-Naemul of Silla (356–402) of the Gim clan established a hereditary monarchy and took the royal title of Maripgan (麻立干; 마립간).
-However, in Samguk Sagi, Naemul of Silla still appears as a title of Isageum (泥師今; 이사금).
-He is considered by many historians as the starting point of the Gyeongju Gim (Kim) dynasty, which lasted more than 550 years.
-However, even when Gim monopolized the throne for more than 500 years, the worship of the founder Bak Hyeokgeose continued.
+Naemul of Silla (356–402) of the Kim clan established a hereditary monarchy and took the royal title of Maripgan (麻立干; 마립간).
+However, in the Samguk sagi, Naemul of Silla still appears as a title of Isageum (泥師今; 이사금).
+He is considered by many historians as the starting point of the Gyeongju Kim period, which lasted more than 550 years.
+However, even when the Kim monopolized the throne for more than 500 years, the veneration of the founder Bak Hyeokgeose continued.

 In 377, Silla sent emissaries to China and established relations with Goguryeo.
 Facing pressure from Baekje in the west and Japan in the south, in the later part of the 4th century, Silla allied with Goguryeo.
-However, after King Gwanggaeto's campaign, Silla lost its status as a subordinate country. when Goguryeo began to expand its territory southward, moving its capital to Pyongyang in 427, Nulji of Silla was forced to ally with Baekje.
+However, after King Gwanggaeto's unification campaign, Silla lost its status as a sovereign country becoming a vassal of Goguryeo.
+When Goguryeo began to expand its territory southward, moving its capital to Pyongyang in 427, Nulji of Silla was forced to ally with Baekje.

 By the time of Beopheung of Silla (514–540), Silla was a full-fledged kingdom, with Buddhism as state religion, and its own Korean era name.
 Silla absorbed the Gaya confederacy during the Gaya–Silla Wars, annexing Geumgwan Gaya in 532 and conquering Daegaya in 562, thereby expanding its borders to the Nakdong River basin.

 Jinheung of Silla (540–576) established a strong military force.
-Silla helped Baekje drive Goguryeo out of the Han River (Seoul) area, and then wrested control of the entire strategic region from Baekje in 553, breaching the 120-year Baekje-Silla alliance.
+Silla helped Baekje drive Goguryeo out of the Han River (Seoul) area, and then wrested control of the entire central western Korea region from Baekje in 553, breaching the 120-year Baekje-Silla alliance.
 Also, King Jinheung established the Hwarang.